thephpleague/url/dev-master/host.md

 The method returns the value of a specific offset.
 If the offset does not exists it will return the value specified by the second `$default` argument.

-## Modifying Host Content
+## Modifying host contents

-<p class="message-notice">If the modifications does not change the current object it is returned, otherwise, a new modified host object is returned.</p>
+<p class="message-notice">If the modifications does not change the current object, it is returned as is, otherwise, a new modified object is returned.</p>

 ### Remove labels